mongodb/docs/source/includes/examples-map-reduce.rst

    :doc:`Aggregation pipeline </core/aggregation-pipeline>`
-   provides better performance and a more coherent interface than map-reduce.

-   Various map-reduce expressions can be rewritten using :doc:`aggregation pipeline operators
+   provides better performance and a more coherent interface than map-reduce, and various map-reduce expressions can be rewritten using :doc:`aggregation pipeline operators
    </meta/aggregation-quick-reference>`, such as :pipeline:`$group`,
    :pipeline:`$merge`, etc.